Last Updated 05/01/2021.

 There are still plenty of unique tourist attractions, restaurants, and sites to see aside from the smaller museums of Melbourne.
 If Melbourne seems like a place that you want to check out, then by all means you should try to visit at least once in your life.
 And it’s a great place to take the family, too!

 Port Douglas‘s Four Mile Beach is sandy, gently sloping and calm and has a stinger net for the summer months.
 You could check out iconic Bondi Beach in Sydney and see if you can spot the Bondi Rescue crew.
 Or head to The Gold Coast for Surfers Paradise.
 There is a beach for every age group and every activity.

-7. Pools and Water Attractions
+Swimming Pools and Water Parks

 Australia does water attractions really well.
 In Far North Queensland, where we have a few issues with stingers and crocodiles, there are plenty of places to take the kids for a swim or a splash around, best of all, they’re free.

 If you’re looking for big water parks, The Gold Coast has Whitewater World and Wet ‘n Wild.
 Perth has at least ten water parks, you’ll find them dotted all over the country.

 How am I doing?
 Is that enough reasons?
 Do I need to mention the climate, you’ll always find somewhere that’s just the right temperature for you.
 You can enjoy just about any sport or activity you like, including skiing, or sample the incredible food and wines Australia produces.
 The children should enjoy Australia’s chocolate, tropical fruits and dairy products, some of them will enjoy the fantastic seafood.